(Studies of coffee/caffeine benefits on Cancer, Diabetes, Parkinson’s Disease, Liver Disease, Athletic Performance)

 Studies suggest that chlorogenic acid found in coffee is a key anti-cancer constituent.

-I have included links to all the research I cited below if you would like to explore any of these area in more detail.
+I have included links to all the research I cited below if you would like to explore any of these areas in more detail.

 Eat Smart, Live Well, Look Great!